Agatti Island: Population

 Its population in the 2011 census was 7,560, and Islam is the main religion of the islanders.
 Islamic religion is said to have been brought by Arab traveller Ibn Batuta.
 Most people speak Malayalam, English and Tamil.
 Agatti has its own 100 kW powerhouse which uses fuel to generate electricity.
 There is a desalination unit which provides desalinated water to the islanders.

 Transportation

 Sea

-Lakshwadeep is connected to Cochin by sea route.
+Lakshadweep is connected to Cochin by sea route.
 Seven passenger ships operate between the two ports and it takes 14–20 hours for the passage.